-The 60 days that are require -- or that are -- is the period associated with expedited review, given that we also have a statutory deadline to review and make recommendations on projects within one year -- and clearly we're a little beyond that already on this project -- can either Director Bumpus or Council further expand on the realities of that deadline?
-I sense there's some concern about just the nature of speed and time, and 60 days will go quick.
+17 The 60 days that are require -- or that are -- is 18 the period associated with expedited review, given that 19 we also have a statutory deadline to review and make 20 recommendations on projects within one year -- and 21 clearly we're a little beyond that already on this 2.2 project -- can either Director Bumpus or Council further expand on the realities of that deadline?
+23 Ι sense there's some concern about just the nature of 24 25 speed and time, and 60 days will go quick.

-So if you'd like to speak to what requirements or latitude exist under that -- that pathway of expedited review, that'd be appreciated.

-MS. HAFKEMEYER: Certainly.

-So in the initial -- I wouldn't call it an initial statute, but in our -- our guiding statute, 80.50, the requirement for reviewing a project within 12 months is -- is outlined, or such time as mutually agreed upon by the Council and the applicant.

-RCW 80.50.075 then outlines what an expedited process might look like and asks the Council to make rules to adhere to that.

-So then taking a look at EFSEC's rules in Washington Administrative Code 463-43 are our rules for expedited processing, and that is where the timelines for that are laid out.
-The initial timeline is 120 days or such time as agreed upon by the Council and the applicant to make the decision on expedited processing.
-When the Carriger project initially approached that deadline, EFSEC had issued that letter indicating that it seemed like a determination of significance was anticipated.
+1 So if you'd like to speak to what requirements or 2 latitude exist under that -- that pathway of expedited 3 review, that'd be appreciated.
+4 MS. HAFKEMEYER: Certainly.
+So in the initial -- I wouldn't call it an initial 5 statute, but in our -- our guiding statute, 80.50, the 6 requirement for reviewing a project within 12 months 7 is -- is outlined, or such time as mutually agreed upon 8 by the Council and the applicant.
+9 10 RCW 80.50.075 then outlines what an expedited 11 process might look like and asks the Council to make 12 rules to adhere to that.
+13 So then taking a look at EFSEC's rules in 14 Washington Administrative Code 463-43 are our rules for expedited processing, and that is where the timelines 15 for that are laid out.
+The initial timeline is 120 16 17 days or such time as agreed upon by the Council and the 18 applicant to make the decision on expedited processing.
+19 When the Carriger project initially approached that deadline, EFSEC had issued that letter indicating that 20 it seemed like a determination of significance was 21 2.2 anticipated.
+23 At that point, Cypress Creek Renewables requested to make modifications to their project to try and achieve a mitigated determination of nonsignificance.
+And that is much of the work that Ms. Snarski described for visual setbacks, additional work conducted by staff and the applicant and other agencies.

-At that point, Cypress Creek Renewables requested that EFSEC hold off on making a decision while they exercised their right, as spelled out in the statute, to make modifications to their project to try and achieve a mitigated determination of nonsignificance.
+At that point, Cypress Creek Renewables requested that EFSEC hold off on making a decision while they exercised their right, as spelled out in the statute,